North American F-86 Sabre: Evaluations of the success of the F-86

-According to Soviet data, the Soviets lost 335 MiG-15s in Korea to all causes, including accidents, antiaircraft fire, and ground attacks.
+Soviet data records only 335 MiG-15s lost in Korea to all causes, including accidents, antiaircraft fire, and ground attacks.
 Chinese claims of their losses amount to 224 MiG-15s in Korea.
 North Korean losses are not known, but according to North Korean defectors, their air force lost around 100 MiG-15s during the war.
-Thus, 659 MiG-15s are admitted as being lost, many of these to F-86 Sabres The Soviets claimed to have downed over 600 Sabres, together with the Chinese claims (211 F-86s shot-down), although these cannot be reconciled with the number of Sabres recorded as lost by the US.
+Thus, 659 MiG-15s are admitted as being lost, many of these to F-86 Sabres.
+The Soviets claimed to have downed over 600 Sabres, together with the Chinese claims (211 F-86s shot-down), although these cannot be reconciled with the number of Sabres recorded as lost by the US.

+Suggested reasons for the F-86's success include the fact that many of the American pilots were experienced World War II veterans, while the North Koreans and the Chinese lacked combat experience, but United Nations pilots suspected many of the MiG-15s were being flown by experienced Soviet pilots who also had combat experience in World War II.
+Former Communist sources now acknowledge Soviet pilots initially flew the majority of MiG-15s that fought in Korea, but they also dispute that more MiG-15s than F-86s were shot down in air combat.
+Later in the war, North Korean and Chinese pilots increased their participation as combat flyers.

 The status of many claimed air-to-air victories in the Korean War has been increasingly debated as more data becomes available, showing that instances of over-claiming abounded on both sides.
 The research by Dorr, Lake and Thompson claimed an F-86 kill ratio closer to 2:1.
 A recent RAND report made reference to "recent scholarship" of F-86 v MiG-15 combat over Korea and concluded that the actual kill:loss ratio for the F-86 was 1.8:1 overall, and likely closer to 1.3:1 against MiGs flown by Soviet pilots.
 However, this ratio did not count the number of aircraft of other types (including the B-29, A-26, F-80, F-82, F-84 and Gloster Meteor) shot down by MiG-15 pilots.

 Data-matching with Soviet records suggests that US pilots routinely attributed their own combat losses to "landing accidents" and "other causes".
-According to official US data ("USAF Statistical Digest FY1953"), the USAF lost 250 F-86 fighters in Korea.
+According to official US data ("USAF Statistical Digest FY1953"), the USAF lost 224 F-86 fighters in Korea.
 Of these, 184 were lost in combat (78 in air-to-air combat, 19 by anti-aircraft guns, 26 were "unknown causes" and 61 were "other losses") and 66 in incidents.
 South African Air Force lost 6 F-86s in the war.
 This gives 256 confirmed F-86 losses during the Korean War.